 Clean module covers with a soft brush and vacuum cleaner, as required.
 All modules should be removed and cleaned if the Upconverter modules are found to be dirty.
-The chassis interior, especially the fan blades below the Upconverter Modules, should be thoroughly cleaned using a soft brush and vacuum cleaner.
+The chassis interior should be thoroughly cleaned using a soft brush and vacuum cleaner.